gitxandalf/gameZ/README.md

 #### Suhayl Khan:

 ## Fair Use Disclaimer:
-Our site contains product images that are not authorized for use by their respective owners.
+Our site contains product images, product names and product descriptions that are not authorized for use by their respective owners.
 This site constitutes a fair-use of any copyrighted material as provided for in [section 107 of the US copyright law](https://codes.findlaw.com/us/title-17-copyrights/17-usc-sect-107.html).
 "GameZ" by Alexander Gangemi, Eric Cortez, Jesse Brooks and Suhayl Khan is an educational project made by students who enjoy video games and are inspired by them.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a> - permitting non-commerical sharing with attribution.